 1. Intent

-The guidance and requirements in this section apply for setting prudent estimate mortality assumptions when determining the CTE amount (whether using projections or the Alternative Methodology).
+The guidance and requirements in this section apply for setting prudent estimate mortality assumptions when determining the Stochastic reserve (whether using projections or the Alternative Methodology).
 The intent is for prudent estimate mortality assumptions to be based on facts, circumstances and appropriate actuarial practice, with only a limited role for unsupported actuarial judgment.
 (Where more than one approach to appropriate actuarial practice exists, the actuary should select the practice that the actuary deems most appropriate under the circumstances.)

 2. Description